TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/009 Add User View.md

 <input type="text" @bind="username" @bind:event="oninput"/>
 ```

 We have two "@-attributes".
 The first one says that the value of the text field should be stored in the field variable `username`.
+The binding is two-way: if the field variable is changed from the code, the view will update to show this value.

 The second `@` is then the type of event, which should cause the value of the input field to be put into the field variable.
-We want it to be "oninput", i.e. each key press will cause an update to the value of the field variable.
+We want it to be "oninput", i.e. each key press will cause an update to the value of the field variable.\
 The default is "onchange", which will cause the update when you de-focus the text input, i.e. click somewhere outside of it.
 If we just want the default onchange we can leave out the second `@bind:eve...`.\
 We want the "oninput", because the button should be  disabled, when there is nothing in the input field.